 Get data from APIs and other remote data interfaces through scripted inputs

 top, and so on.
-You can use scripted input to get data from application program interfaces (APIs) and other remote data interfaces and message queues.
+You can use scripted input to get data from APIs, other remote data interfaces, and message queues.
 You can then use commands like

 iostat on that data to generate metrics and status data.
 On Windows platforms, you can enable text-based scripts, such those in Perl and Python, with an intermediary Windows batch (.bat) or PowerShell (.ps1) file.

 You can configure scripted inputs from the Settings menu in Splunk Web on Splunk Enterprise, or by editing the inputs.conf configuration file on a universal or heavy forwarder.

-Splunk Enterprise logs any messages that scripted inputs send to the
+Splunk Enterprise and the universal forwarder log any messages that scripted inputs send to the

 stderr I/O channel to